exactly-once/Home/content/posts/model-checking-exactly-once.md

 * There are no atomic writes between outbox storage and business datastore
 * Message is picked from the queue and processed concurrently by the handlers
 * Logical messages are duplicated
+* We assume linearizabile consistency model for outbox and datastore[^4]

 The main goal of the specification is to enable model checking that the system behaves in an exactly-once way.